-Robert M. Allender, Jr., CPG, RG, SME and a "Qualified Person" for Nevada Sunrise as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects has reviewed and approved the technical information contained in this MD&A for the Kinsley Mountain project on behalf of the Company.
+The scientific and technical information contained in this MD&A has been reviewed and approved by Robert M. Allender, Jr., CPG, RG, SME and a Qualified Person for Nevada Sunrise as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+Mr. Allender has examined the information provided by New Placer Dome, which includes the data disclosed underlying the information and opinions contained herein.